Search

 Throughout our Cover Crop Corner series, a common denominator has shown up in all the producers that we’ve featured – the use of on farm trials to optimize cover crop performance and ensure successful integration into broad practice.

-To get perspective of how this should be done to keep things practical, useful and efficient, we spoke to cash crop and livestock farmer Michael Vittetoe and cover crop consultant David Kleinschmidt to get their insight.
+To get perspective on how this should be done to keep things practical, useful, and efficient, we spoke to cash crop and livestock farmer Michael Vittetoe and cover crop consultant David Kleinschmidt to get their insight.
 In part one of this two-part series, Michael shares how cover crop trials have changed the way the farm operates and his tips for fellow producers.

 KEEP IT SIMPLE AND SCALABLE